China report spells out "grim" climate change risks

 "Without effective measures in response, by the latter part of the 21st century, climate change could still constitute a threat to our country's food security," it says.

-In low-lying coastal regions, rising seas will press up against big cities and export zones that have stood at the forefront of China's industrialization.
+In low-lying coastal regions, rising seas will press up against big cities and export zones that have stood at the forefront of China's industrialisation.

 China's efforts to protect vulnerable coastal areas with embankments are inadequate, says the report, noting their vulnerability to typhoons and flood tides that global warming could intensify.